jeelojacko/CAD/README.md

 Supported file formats include CSV, GeoJSON, simple DXF and LandXML.
 Optional features provide shapefile and LAS point cloud readers to ease interoperability with other CAD and GIS tools.
-Bridging directly to DWG files remains future work and would further broaden compatibility with proprietary CAD ecosystems.
+Basic DWG interoperability is available through the `dwg2dxf` and `dxf2dwg` command line tools from the LibreDWG project.
+The library converts DWG files to DXF and back using these utilities when present, returning an error if they are missing.

 ## Architecture Overview